 Well, either way, E2Language has uncovered the secrets behind the IELTS writing band descriptors.
 These mysterious band descriptors, or criteria, are what IELTS examiners use to score candidates’ essays.
 Although the band descriptors are publicly available, looking at them is like looking at a code that only a highly trained IELTS examiner can crack.
 This means that the mystery behind the IELTS writing scoring remains elusive and unsolved for the average test-taker, often misinterpreted and misunderstood.

 Criteria are like targets.
-However, most test-takers don’t know what these targets are, and therefore, consistently miss the bullseye.
+However, most test-takers don’t know what these targets are, and therefore, consistently miss the bullseye and fail IELTS writing.
 However, it’s not all one big unsolvable mystery.
 Behind the obscure jargon and complex language of the band descriptors, are clear writing objectives that are actually achievable.
 E2Language has lifted the veil and uncovered the secrets, making the band descriptors not only understandable but also achievable.
 IELTS writing candidates no longer have to miss the bullseye and keep hitting a 6.0.

 So, what are the secrets?
 And what makes E2Language so special?
 E2Language has put a lot of time and effort into researching the IELTS writing trend and criteria.
 When we began our research into the IELTS writing, we were as baffled as anyone.
 We opened many doors which led to dead-ends, only to still find that we couldn’t crack the mystery of 6.
 But finally, after much commitment and dedication, and asking the right questions to the right people, we finally opened the winning door, and behind it was an IELTS 8.